faridhajnal/mt3-frontend-challenge/README.md

 ### State management
 To manage the application's data state, which is in this case consists only of the TODOs, a service is being used.
 This service takes advantage of the RxJs library by using a _BehaviorSubject_.
 That's a special type that will be setting values in a stream-fashion, allowing the subscribers (_Dashboard component_ in this case) from it to pick them up and determine what to do everytime there's a change on the data.

+_General Enhancement_ Use LocalStorage or Cookies to preserve the user TODOs on page reload.

 ## Running the project locally